janakamarasena/is-pr-builder-workflow/README.md

 # is-pr-builder-workflow
-Add label 'trigger-pr-builder' to a PR to trigger the workflows
+Add label 'trigger-pr-builder' to a PR to trigger the workflows.